danbates2/emonDC/README.md

 Latest spec:

 - High-side DC sensing based on two LMP8481 chips, using either external shunts for higher currents, or an internal shunt soldered across a bridge on board, now rated at 20 amps, pending testing.
-- Bidirectional monitoring achieved with onboard reference voltage, set by R10 & R11, easily modified by the end-user.
+- Bidirectional monitoring achieved with onboard reference voltage, set by leaded resistors R10 & R11, which are easier to modify by soldering than SMC resistors.
 - ESP-12S wireless module for internet connectivity.
 The module also manages the sampling through the external ADC.
 - 12-bit 8 channel ADC used for monitoring two channels of current, two channels of voltage, the bidirectional reference voltage, and the 3.3V for another reference.
 - MicroSD card slot for storing data locally.
-- Suitable for up to 65V DC systems.
+- Suitable for up to 65V DC systems (48V nominal).
 Onboard DC-DC step-down (buck) switching power supply based on MAX5035 set at 6.5V.
 Two regulators bring this down to 5V and 3.3V.

 Also:
 - Extendable with RFM69Pi module
 - I2C connector for LCD screen.

-- Designed for clear top waterproof case.
+- Form designed for clear top waterproof case (WP1258555 from Lincoln-Binns).

 ### Measurement of direct current (DC).